Animal Wonders Inc.

 Brush-tailed Bettong or Woylie (Bettongia penicillata).
 These small amazing animals are found in the forests and grasslands of Australia.
 They are related to kangaroos but only stand about a foot high.
 At one point these bettongs lived across most of Australia.
 In the 1970's brush-tailed bettongs were put on the Endangered Species List.
 Foxes nearly hunted them to extinction.
 They made a huge comeback and became Australia's first mammal to be removed from the Endangered Species List in the early 1990s.
 Unfortunately, in the last 10 years brush-tailed bettong populations plummeted to over 80% losses and they are now considered Critically Endangered on the IUCN Red List (see their status here).
 Many efforts are being made to bring their populations in the wild back up adequate numbers.
 If you would like to learn more about brush-tailed bettong projects please visit the following link.
 Woylie Conservation Research.

-Cheerio, Chex, Pebbles, & Kix
+Cheerio, Pebbles, & Kix

 Picture